oracle/node-oracledb/doc/api.md

 layer that is doing the buffering, and when the buffering occurs.
 The Oracle Client libraries used by node-oracledb have separate "execute SQL statement" and "fetch data" calls.
-Prefetching allows query results to be returned to the application when the successful statement execution acknowledgment is returned from the database.
+Prefetching allows query results to be returned to the application when the successful statement execution acknowledgement is returned from the database.
 This means that a subsequent internal "fetch data" operation does not always need to make a round-trip to the database because rows are already buffered in the Oracle Client libraries.
 Reducing round-trips helps